Skip to main content

 Ingredient guides

 Can Dogs Eat Raw Sweet Potato?
-Cooked Is the Better Choice
+Cooked Sweet Potato Is Better

 Raw sweet potato seems wholesome at first glance, but homemade dog food works better when ingredients are easy to digest and easy to portion consistently.